 I will start by analyzing how the world economy developed since the year 2000.
 With the burst of the technology bubble in the year 2000 due to the rapid widespread of the internet and e-commerce that led to above normal valuations, the world economy started to shrink in 2001 as the stock market started a downward spiral.
-With the advent of the Bush administration and the September 11 terrorist attacks it was necessary for Alan Greenspan to rapidly lower interest rates to pump liquidity in the system and boost the U.S. economy from a monetary standpoint.
+With the advent of the Bush administration and the September 11 terrorist attacks it was necessary for Alan Greenspan to rapidly lower interest rates to pump liquidity into the system and boost the U.S. economy from a monetary standpoint.
 This together with the Bush tax cuts and increased military spending driven by a trickle down policy led to increased budget deficits from the government side and an increase in national debt levels.
 The unemployment rate started to increase and although the economy partially recovered, the terrorist attacks generated a great deal of fear and uncertainty in business situations that led to a very difficult job market and decreased consumer confidence.
 The first decade of the century saw the rapid growth of manufacturing giants like China where the cheap labor market, favorable trade conditions and an artificially weak currency drove the Chinese economy to unprecedented growth rates.

-The European economies stagnated, the advent of the Euro although met with initial excitement led to increased national suspiciousness and skepticism from countries that were not as strong economically as Germany.
+The European economies stagnated, the advent of the Euro, although met with initial excitement, led to increased national skepticism from countries that were not as strong economically as Germany.
 A stronger exchange rate with the U.S. and Asia led to a tough export market for these economies.
 The result is that these economies shrank and struggled.
-The Euro although brought some advantages in terms of increasing commerce within the E.U., lowering transaction costs and making transactions simpler had the disadvantage of having different national fiscal policies within the Euro zone.
-The resulting inability of national governments to use the exchange rate as a tool to increase competitiveness of their products in the export market led to increase opposition by national countries on the adoption of the Euro.
+The Euro although it brought some advantages in terms of increasing commerce within the E.U., lowering transaction costs and making transactions simpler had the disadvantage of having different national fiscal policies within the Euro zone.
+The resulting inability of national governments to use the exchange rate as a tool to increase competitiveness of their products in the export market led to increased opposition by national countries on the adoption of the Euro.
 Great Britain and Switzerland didn’t adopt the Euro and have been major economies in attracting talented workers given the fact that salaries were higher compared to the cost of living.
 With the adoption of the Euro, inflation remained at target although the ratio between wage growth and purchasing power remained significant deficient in some of the bordering economies.
 This led to political unrest and turmoil and a significant drain of talent.

 U.S. GDP grew in the years following the stimulus plan up to the year 2007-2008 where a lack of regulation on Wall Street, financial irresponsibility led to the biggest financial crisis since the great depression.
 The speculation in the mortgage market driven by a constant belief that housing prices would continue to grow and the securitization of risky mortgages, led to an unprecedented collapse of some of the biggest banks and a subsequent bail out of some of the institutions to prevent a global meltdown and a run to deposits.
 GDP shrank considerably in most advanced economies and unemployment rates went up.
 Many people in the U.S. lost their homes and there was pain within the population, many of whom lost a consistent chunk of value in their 401k plans.
 The subsequent Obama administration together with Fed Chairman Ben Bernanke were very effective in addressing the crisis.
 They implemented a strong bail out program called TARP, trouble asset relief program that implied that the government would buy some of these troubled assets and hold them in their portfolio and restructure them.